tapojit047/notes/Druid/druid.md

   - Aggregation Efficiency: Aggregation operations, such as sum, count, or average, can be performed more efficiently on columnar data because you're working with contiguous data of the same type.
   - Schema Evolution: Columnar storage formats often support schema evolution, allowing you to add or remove columns with relative ease.
 This flexibility can be helpful in evolving data schemas over time.

+### Analytics Application:
+- An analytics application, also known as a data analytics application, is software or a computer program designed to perform data analysis, process large volumes of data, and provide insights, reports, and visualizations to help users make informed decisions.
+These applications are used to extract valuable information and patterns from data, enabling organizations to optimize their operations, identify trends, make predictions, and gain a competitive edge.

 ### Apache Druid:
 - [DOCS](https://druid.apache.org/docs/latest/design/)
 - Apache Druid, formerly known as Druid, is an open-source, real-time analytics database designed to handle large volumes of data and provide fast query performance for interactive and exploratory analytics.
 It was originally developed by Metamarkets (now part of Snap Inc.) and later donated to the Apache Software Foundation, where it became an Apache top-level project.